 No this should be carried out by veterinary professionals only.

 What if I am not happy with the service my dog receives?

-If for any reason you are not completely satisfied with the treatment received, please advise within 2 business days of the groom so we can do our best to rectify it.
-Pet parents satisfaction is important to us.
+If for any reason you are not completely satisfied with the service received, please advise us within two business days of the groom so we can do our best to rectify it.
+Pet parents satisfaction is paramount to us.
 We take great pride in our service and want pooch’s parents to as well.

 How do you hold, use and store my data?

 In line with the new GDPR regulations which came in to force 25th May 2018.
 We do not share or sell your data with anyone.
 Information held is solely for Chiltern Groomers use.
 Written data is stored in a locked filing cabinet and online data in the form of an appointment booking system is password protected and any device used to access this information is also stored in a locked filing cabinet overnight.
 Your contact information is used to confirm/remind you of appointments and inform you of special offers and latest news.
 You can opt out of receiving anything from us at any time by following the instructions on the particular form of contact you wish to be unsubscribed from i.e. emails or text messages.
 Clients data is regularly reviewed and any customers who no longer use our services will have their paper records cross cut shredded to dispose of them.
 No Credit Card or payment information is held by us in any form.

 What's the procedure with regards to COVID when bringing my dog to you?